 Minor to moderate impacts on vegetation in the East St. Louis addition would occur as a result of clearing related to construction of new facilities.
 However, this would also create opportunities to restore and enhance the planting in these areas.
-Negligible to moderate impacts might occur as a result of the design competition.
+Negligible to moderate impacts might occur as a result of the development of the site.
 Since this area is currently dominated by early successional or invasive species, overall impacts would be beneficial.